13th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) 25-28 September 2023 | Urbana-Champaign

 9th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Iquitos, Peru, August 30 - September 3 2015

 8th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Santander, Spain (2013)

 7th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Beijing, China (2011)

 6th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Santa Fé, Argentina (2009)

 5th IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Twente (2007).
 2 volumes.
-Published by Balkema.
+Proceedings

 3rd IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Barcelona, Spain, September 1-5, 2003.
-Available at the IAHR Secretariat.
+Available from the IAHR Secretariat.

 2nd IAHR Symposium on River, Coastal and Estuarine Morphodynamics (RCEM) Hokkaido, Japan, September 10-14, 2001. ¥ 5000, plus shipping.
 From: Werawan Manakul, Graduate School of Engineering, Hokkaido University, Sapporo 060-8628, Japan.
 Tel/Fax: +81 11 7067 291 or E-mail: firstname.lastname@example.org